Root-Down-Digital/DragonSync-iOS/README.md

 Pre-configured system with ANTSDR E200, RX5808, GPS hardware.

 Keeping up with all the changes to the hardware is difficult.
-This uses my own [zmq_decoder fork](https://github.com/lukeswitz/DroneID) for FPV and other changes.
+This uses my own [zmq_decoder fork](https://github.com/lukeswitz/DroneID) for FPV and other changes, but should be working with the latest version on the WarDragon.
+Be sure to `git pull` in both DroneID and DragonSync directories.

-The hardware may also have other issues working with the app if commands are not used as referenced below
+The hardware may also have other issues working with the app if commands are not used as referenced below.
+Use the troubleshooting guide to fix common issues.

 **Quick Start:**